CorvetteCole/GotoSleep/README.md

 # TODO
 -Add notifications with varying defualt non-vulgar go to sleep reminders and also some default vulgar reminders.

+-Notification amount setting should be changed to a menu with 1, 3, and 5 as options.
+Notification delay can remain a seekbar

 -Add ability to customize sleep reminders in premium options.

 -Fix main screen stars and moon so that they scale properly with device display size changes.